BEIJING, CHINA 5 Days

 • The Great Wall & Olympic Spirit

-• Morning: Mutianyu Great Wall.
-Take the cable car up, walk the ramparts, and take the toboggan slide down (a major "wow" and very fun).
+• Visit the Mutianyu Great Wall.
+Take the cable car up, walk the wall, and ride the toboggan down, a thrilling highlight.

 • Morning: Summer Palace.
 Focus on the Long Corridor and a boat ride on Kunming Lake.